ahsu1230/mathnavigatorSite/constellations/orion/README.md

 View your DockerDesktop to check if the `orion` service is running and healthy.
 When you are finished, use `docker-compose stop orion` to stop all services.

+If you are not using Docker, use this command to continually run the Orion webserver `go run main.go`.
+Use `CTRL+C` to stop the webserver.

 ## Running Tests

 To run all tests for the back-end web server, run: